samkbell94/manchester-papers/.github/PULL_REQUEST_TEMPLATE.md

-## Instructions for contributing to this repository
+## Instructions for contributing to this repository (delete this section)
-- Please read this template, and fill out the sections below with information about your pull request.
+- Please read this template, and fill out the appropriate sections below with information about your pull request.
   - For this exercise you'll probably only need to fill out the first section below.
-- PLEASE DELETE THIS INTRODUCTION SECTION BEFORE SUBMITTING YOUR PULL REQUEST!
+- Please DELETE THESE INSTRUCTIONS before submitting your pull request!

 ## What does this Pull Request do?
 It's best to aim for small pull requests that do one thing.